zer0-g/pymongo2django/README.rst

 To install pymongo2django::

-   copy pymongo2django directory to the django project directory storing the manage.py file
+   copy pymongo2django directory to your Python path

 Software Requirement
 ====================